 While on the one hand Google is hiding data, on the other hand it is becoming more open about explaining its search algorithm.
 Whether or not you like the recent Panda and Penguin updates, they were pretty clear, as evidenced by this representative communication from Google.
 By staying up to date on what to do – and not do – firms can outperform less attentive competitors and be reasonably confident that their SEO efforts are continuously improving.

-This is a guest post by Brad Shorr, Director of Content & Social Media for Straight North, an agency providing SEO services in Chicago.
+by Brad Shorr, Director of Content & Social Media for Straight North, an agency providing SEO services in Chicago.

 Image via Beatrice Murch.